reduxjs/reselect/README.md

 Can be useful when doing **very expensive** computations on elements of a collection because Reselect might not give you the granularity of caching that you need.
 Check out the reselect-maps README for examples.

-**NOTE: The optimizations in reselect-map only apply in a small number of cases.
+**The optimizations in reselect-map only apply in a small number of cases.
 If you are unsure whether you need it, you don't!**

 ## License